 IMI.
 Through subsidiaries, IMI owns and manages the Westin Hotel in Columbus, Ohio and residential units in cooperative buildings which were acquired in connection with foreclosure on loans held by the Bank or by deed-in-lieu thereof.
-Recently, IMI entered into a contract to sell substantially all of its interest in the Westin Hotel for an amount which will not result in a significant gain or loss to the Company.
+Recently, IMI sold a 69% partnership interest in the Westin Hotel for a small gain.

 OFS.
-OFS was formed by the Company under Florida law in October 1996 for the purpose of purchasing substantially all of the assets of Admiral, the Company's primary correspondent mortgage banking firm for single-family residential loans to non-conforming borrowers, and assuming all of the Bank's single-family residential lending to non-conforming borrowers operations.
-In connection with the acquisition of substantially all of the assets of Admiral, which was consummated on April 30, 1997, the Company agreed to pay Admiral \$6.8 million and to transfer to Admiral 20% of the voting stock of OFS.
+OFS was formed by the Company under Florida law in October 1996 for the purpose of purchasing substantially all of the assets of Admiral, the Company's primary correspondent mortgage banking firm for sub-prime single-family residential loans, and assuming all of the Bank's sub-prime single-family residential lending operations.
+In connection with the acquisition of substantially all of the assets of Admiral, in a transaction which closed on May 1, 1997, the Company agreed to pay Admiral \$6.8 million and to transfer to Admiral 20% of the voting stock of OFS.
 In addition, OFS assumed specified liabilities of Admiral in connection with this transaction, including a \$3.0 million unsecured loan which was made by the Bank to Admiral at the time OFS entered into an agreement to acquire substantially all of the assets of Admiral, which loan was repaid with the proceeds from a \$30.0 million unsecured, subordinated credit facility provided by the Company to OFS at the time of the closing of such acquisition.
-See "Business--Lending Activities--Single-Family Residential Loans."
+See "Business-- Lending Activities--Single-Family Residential Loans."